You want a lawyer who has walked this walk a thousand times.

 Second-degree murder is not premeditated, but it is committed with malice aforethought.
 The act was intended to cause serious bodily harm, and it did.
 Its circumstances clearly show that the killer had a “depraved indifference to human life.”
 The charge is used for drive-by killings and in situations where a person is killed during the commission of a serious crime.

 The maximum sentence for second-degree murder is 40 years.
-For this reason you will want to hire the most experienced, most persuasive lawyer you can.
+For this reason, you need to hire the most experienced, most persuasive lawyer you can.

 Bruce Rivers is one of the region’s foremost criminal defense lawyers focusing on crimes of homicide.
 He is deeply familiar with the intricate definitions in crimes of major violence, and the case law associated with each crime.
 This knowledge gives him a significant edge in your defense.
 Successful defense strategies for second-degree murder include: